Chaitanya-Shahare/chirpy/README.md

 # Chirpy

-Chirpy is a robust social networking application built in Go.
+Chirpy is a robust social networking application backend built in Go.
 It allows users to create, retrieve, and delete short messages, known as "chirps".

 ## Features